“How to Choose a Wheelchair” is a guide that outlines the factors to consider when selecting a wheelchair for a person with mobility needs.

 Mobility Features

-Wheelchairs may come with additional features such as anti-tip devices, tilt-in-space, and reclining backrests.
-These features can improve comfort, mobility, and safety for the user.
+Wheelchairs may have additional features like anti-tip devices, tilt-in-space, and reclining backrests.
+These features can improve the user’s comfort, mobility, and safety.

 Budget and Insurance

-Wheelchairs can be expensive, and it’s important to consider the budget and insurance coverage when choosing a wheelchair.
-Some insurance plans may cover the cost of a wheelchair, but it’s important to check the coverage details and limitations.
+Wheelchairs can be expensive, and it’s essential to consider the budget and insurance coverage when choosing a wheelchair.
+Some insurance plans may cover the cost of a wheelchair, but it’s necessary to check the coverage details and limitations.

 Types of Wheelchairs